Gio Reyna set to follow his dad Claudio by playing at Azteca

 “I was staying up late, 3, 4 a.m., watching the games in Germany,” he said.
 “Definitely motivated me to try to be back as soon as possible.
 Of course, it took longer than I would have wanted.”

-The Mexico Football Federation was planning to limit attendance in an effort to control fans from making anti-gay chants, which caused FIFA to order a pair of qualifiers last fall be played in a mostly empty stadium.
+The Mexico Football Federation was planning to limit attendance to 50,000 in the 87,000-capacity venue in an effort to control fans from making anti-gay chants, which caused FIFA to order a pair of qualifiers last fall be played in a mostly empty stadium.
+The federation is using a new fan identification system.

 The U.S. has 12 losses and four draws in qualifying at Azteca, altitude 7,200 feet (2,200 meters).
 Michael Bradley chipped goalkeeper Guillermo Ochoa from about 40 yards in the sixth minute in 2017, but Carlos Vela beat goalkeeper Brad Guzan with a 23-yard shot to the near post, gaining a 1-1 draw.
 The 2013 qualifier at Azteca was a 0-0 draw.